What Are the Oklahoma Bankruptcy Exemptions?

 In addition to the state exemptions, you can also use the federal non-bankruptcy exemptions to help protect your retirement savings and other money benefits.

-Note that if you’ve lived in Oklahoma for less than two years, you may be required to use a different set of exemptions when you file your case.
-To learn more read: Can I File For Bankruptcy After Moving To A New State?
+📅 Note that if you’ve lived in Oklahoma for less than two years, you may be required to use a different set of exemptions when you file your case.

 Oklahoma exemptions cover three major categories:

-The exemptions listed in this article are for single filers.
-If you are married and you and your spouse are filing bankruptcy jointly, you can double the value of each exemption as long as you co-own the property you’re trying to exempt.
+The exemptions listed in this article are for individual filers.
+If you’re married and you and your spouse are filing bankruptcy jointly, you can double the value of each exemption as long as you co-own the property you’re trying to exempt.

 Real Property: The Oklahoma Homestead Exemption